oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/connect-to-a-custom-node.md

 5. Select your node from the dropdown menu

     If your custom node is a Devnet node, you must also disable the **Use remote list** option.
-The nodes in that list are Mainnet nodes, so they're incompatible with the Devnet.
+The IOTA nodes in that list are Mainnet nodes, so they're incompatible with the Devnet.

 6. If you added more than one custom node, choose the size of your node quorum